Trampled by Turtles: Appearances

-The band has performed at many national festivals including Coachella, Bonnaroo, Stagecoach, Hardly Strictly Bluegrass, Bumbershoot, and Pickathon.
-In 2011, they performed at several large folk music festivals including the Telluride Bluegrass Festival, the Newport Folk Festival, Floydfest, Pilgrimage, and ROMP: Bluegrass Roots & Branches Festival.
+The band has performed at many national festivals including Coachella, Bonnaroo, Stagecoach, Hardly Strictly Bluegrass, Bumbershoot, and Pickathon in Happy Valley, Oregon.
+In 2011, they performed at Telluride Bluegrass Festival, the Newport Folk Festival, Floydfest, Pilgrimage, and ROMP: Bluegrass Roots & Branches Festival.
 They played at San Francisco's Outside Lands Music and Arts Festival, the Sasquatch Festival, Bonnaroo, Lollapalooza, the Austin City Limits Music Festival, the Firefly Festival, Rock the Garden, the All Good Music Festival, and the Newport Folk Festival in 2012.

 Trampled by Turtles made their national television debut April 24, 2012 on Late Show with David Letterman.
-They returned to the Late Show with David Letterman on July 16, 2014 to play songs off their Wild Animals album.
+They returned to the program on July 16, 2014 to play songs from their Wild Animals album.

 Features

-Their single, "Are You Behind The Shining Star?" was featured in The Troubadour's Road Top 25 Songs of 2014.
+The band's single, "Are You Behind The Shining Star?" was featured in The Troubadour's Road Top 25 Songs of 2014.
 Their music has been featured in TV shows including Deadliest Catch and Squidbillies.

-Their song "Alone" was featured at the end of the 2013 movie The Way Way Back.

-Their song "Codeine" was featured in the 2018 video game Far Cry 5.
+"Alone," one of their songs, was featured at the end of the 2013 movie The Way Way Back.
+Another song, "Codeine" was featured in the 2018 video game Far Cry 5.
 Their song "Ghosts" was featured in the Showtime series "Ray Donovan" in January 2019.